UntitledModGame/umg-mods/lootplot.s0/_planning/E25_SPRINT2.md

 - "Do XYZ.
 Item lives are limited to 3. (shape: KING-2)"   (anti-destroy)

+- Rotate-archetype needs to be a *bit* broader.
+I literally got a gear-item, and I wasn't able to pivot into rotate-archetype very easily.
+- IDEA: More items that activate on `Rotate, Unlock` maybe...?
+- Consider gluing archetypes together, even?

 - Change one-ball tutorial-text:
 Instead of appearing on top of slots, we should spawn a button